UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_VertexProxy.rst

       :return: this vertexes position in local coordinates.
       :rtype: Vector((x, y, z))

-   .. method:: setXYZ(pos)

-      Sets the position of this vertex.

-      :type:  Vector((x, y, z))

-      :arg pos: the new position for this vertex in local coordinates.

    .. method:: getUV()

       Gets the UV (texture) coordinates of this vertex.